nhejazi/hejazi/README.md

 &copy; 2016-2017 [Nima S. Hejazi](http://nimahejazi.org)

-This repository is licensed under the MIT license.
+The contents of this repository are distributed under the MIT license.
 See below for details:
 ```
 The MIT License (MIT)